paulmasri/qt6_cmake_cookbook/README.md

 A cookbook and instruction manual for writing CMake for Qt6 for cross-platform apps.

+This is for anyone getting starting with Qt using CMake, or migrating from qmake to CMake.
+Hopefully it'll save you a lot of time and stress.

+If you like it, please star it on Github and share it.
+If you find any issues or want to get in touch, create a Git issue or find me via the Qt Discord server.
+Thanks!

-My own production app is a Qt Quick app, so my architecture matches this use case.
+_Note: My own production app is a Qt Quick app, so the cookbook architecture matches this use case._

 ## Start with the root-level CMake file